gelkouh/spatial-economics/README.md

 # spatial-economics
-Oeconomica's Spatial Economics Cohort, 2019–2020
+The home of all code for the Oeconomica Spatial Economics cohort for 2019–2020.